Label & Input

 Data Binding

-The Ignite UI for Angular Input directive supports both one-way and two-way data-binding.
-The following code illustrates how to add a two-way data-binding using the NgModel:
+Ignite UI for Angular Input supports one-way and two-way data-binding.
+Let's add a two-way data-binding to our input.
+Here is the code in our component:

 public user = {